Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 I saved the file as _season_1992_1993.tsv_ in the repo directory _source_data_.

 When working with real world data, it is valuable to have skills in a wide range of tools.
 Google Sheets is an excellent application with lots of really useful functions such as _IMPORTHTML_ which we have used above.
-It is also compatible with Excel and it plays nicely with DuckDB which is a topic we will discuss later in the book.
+It is also compatible with Excel and it plays nicely with DuckDB.

 The downloaded file is in what is often described as a "crosstab" format which is not convenient for querying.
 In order to  extract the data from it, we will need to do some manipulation to create a "long" format with each club name and home and away scores in separate columns.
 We are also missing the match date so when we integrate data for this season with the later seasons from the previous step, we will have missing data.
 Missing data is a common occurrence in the real world and we will discuss how to deal with it when we have the data in DuckDB tables.